krathalan/apparmor-profiles/profiles/README.md

 Use the command line flag `--gpu-context=wayland` for Wayland support.
 Use the command line flag `--hwdec=auto` for nvdec (NVIDIA) and VA-API (Intel) hardware decoding.
 You can also tell `mpv` to always use these options [through a config file](https://mpv.io/manual/master/).

 ### pass
-You may need to add local changes to allow `pass` to access your password files and GNUPG files if they're somehwere other than `~/.password-store` and `~/.gnupg` respectively.
+You may need to add local changes to allow `pass` to access your password files and GNUPG files if they're somehwere other than `~/.password-store/` and `~/.gnupg/` respectively.

 ### redshift
-This profile has been tested to work correctly on Xorg with the regular `redshift` package and on Sway with the `redshift-wlr-gamma-control` AUR package.
+This profile has been tested to work correctly on Xorg with the `redshift` repo package and on Sway with the `redshift-wlr-gamma-control` AUR package.

-You may need to add local changes to allow `redshift` to access your configuration file, if it's a symlink to somewhere other than `~/.config/redshift/redshift.conf`.
+You may need to add local changes to allow `redshift` to access your configuration file, if it's a symlink to somewhere other than `~/.config/redshift/`.

 ### ssh
 This profile will work with [`mosh`, the mobile shell](https://mosh.org/), and with `git` for interacting with remote repositories.

 This profile will work using `ssh` in the traditional way to "ssh into" remote machines, but `mosh` will give you terminfo support for any terminal on the host without having to install it on the remote machine; not to mention better connection stability, connection through sleep/hibernate, etc. There's an AppArmor profile for `mosh` in this repository, and these profiles work together.

-You may need to add local changes to allow `ssh` to access your SSH keys, if you keep them somewhere other than `~/.ssh`.
+You may need to add local changes to allow `ssh` to access your SSH keys, if you keep them somewhere other than `~/.ssh/`.

 ### ssh-agent
-You may need to add local changes to allow `ssh-agent` access to your SSH keys, if you keep them somewhere other than `~/.ssh`.
+You may need to add local changes to allow `ssh-agent` access to your SSH keys, if you keep them somewhere other than `~/.ssh/`.

 ### streamlink
 You will need to set either `mpv` or `vlc` as your default player.
 If you choose `mpv`, you must have the separate `mpv` AppArmor profile from this repository enabled.
 If you choose `vlc`, I have not written an AppArmor profile for it yet, so streamlink will execute `vlc` unconfined (less secure).